rijkt/rijkt.link/content/blog/Page Setup.md

 ## DNS

+## rijkt.link

+Choosing a domain is probably what took me longest in this post.
+I avoided country TLDs after the most recent political upset affecting a [popular development TLD](https://en.wikipedia.org/wiki/.io#Possible_phasing_out).
+Choosing one that wasn't prohibitively expensive but still sounded dev/webby took a while and https://tld-list.com/ helped.
+I landed on `.link`, but this was pretty arbitrary.

+I purchased `rijkt.link` using *Cloudflare* after looking at cheaper but more sketchy options.
+This turned out to be quite practical, as I now host everything related to the website on a single provider.
 ### Email

 While I was at it, I also set up a custom email for this domain.
 This was relatively straightforward using *Proton Mail*, just had to add eight DNS records: